Rolling post, begun April 2016

 Glass’s lazy, right-on metrocentric view showed how she and her bien-pensant political class have ignored – and belittled – the genuine concerns of the white working class about east European immigration.
-Labour, with its unconvincing Remain campaign, ignores those concerns at its peril.
+Labour, with its unconvincing Remain campaign, ignored those concerns at the risk of losing support.

 Glass later issued a grovelling apology, saying: